antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 }
 ```

-Here we use a C# `#if` preprocessor to define an optional section in the template.
+Here you use a C# `#if` preprocessor directive to define an optional section in the template.
 When editing template source files, the idea is that the
 files should be editable in a way that allows the files to still be "runnable".
 For example, in this case, instead of modifying the C# file
 by adding elements which are invalid, the `#if`/`#endif` directives are used for template regions.
 Because of this each file type has its
 own syntax for conditional regions.
 For more info on what syntax is used for each file type see https://aka.ms/dotnetnew-template-config.